Computation of 2D Stokes flows via lightning and AAA rational approximation: The lightning solver

 Determining these unknown coefficients is a non-linear problem because of the Newman terms of \cref{eq:rational}.
 However, it becomes a standard linear least-squares problem if we fix the location of poles beforehand.
 It has been shown in previous work \cite{Gopal2019a,Brubeck2022} that root-exponential convergence can be achieved if the poles are exponentially clustered near each sharp corner of the domain.
 For a polygonal domain $\Omega$ with $K$ corners $w_1,...,w_K$, we place $N$ poles near each corner using

 where $L$ is the characteristic length scale, $\theta_k$ is the exterior bisector of corner $w_k$ and $\sigma$ is a constant (normally set as 4), as \cite{Gopal2019a,Brubeck2022}.
-Note that these poles are only used when the domain boundary has sharp corners and they do not appear in smooth boundary problems.
+Note that these lightning poles are only used when the domain boundary has sharp corners and they do not appear in smooth boundary problems.
+As we will show in the next section, the pole vector $\beta$ for smooth boundaries can be obtained easily using the AAA algorithm \cite{Nakatsukasa2018}.

 The representation \cref{eq:rational} of a rational function can be ill-conditioned.
 Here we carry out a Vandermonde with Arnoldi (VA) orthogonalization \cite{Brubeck2021} for the Runge terms and the group of poles near each corner to construct a well-conditioned basis for the linear system.
 There are two issues to note here.
 Firstly, unlike Laplace problems, Stokes flow problems involve the derivatives of Goursat functions.
 These need to be calculated based on the new basis from the VA orthogonalization (see Equations (4.4)--(4.6) in \cite{Brubeck2022}).
 Secondly, the Laurent series used in multiply connected problems will also need to be orthogonalized, which will be further discussed in Section \ref{sec:series_method}.